 Jenny and the Cat Club (series).
 Averill started writing about Jenny and her gang of feline friends in the 1940s and they still hold up today.
 These are short chapter books and go quickly for kids with less than stellar attention spans.

 Mrs. Piggle-Wiggle.
 Speaking of old ladies with funny names… you’ve no doubt heard of this one.
-It’s generally recommended for slightly older children, but I read it to New Kid and Kiddo at the same time and found it to entertain both boys equally.
+It’s generally recommended for slightly older children, but I read it to a 3 year old and a 7 year old at the same time and found it to entertain both boys equally.
 The chapters can be long, so make sure you have a few other chapter books under your belt before you start this one.

 Winnie the Pooh.
 A classic which needs no introduction.
 Children of all ages love the wit and wisdom of Winnie the Pooh, plus it is wonderful for parents to reread classics they remember hearing when they were little.
 A wonderful gentle choice and great for bedtime!
 Don’t be surprised if you hear your children chanting “Tiddely Pom,” during the day.